Regenerate + Relaunch

 • Two lions resting on the ground next to logs and rocks.

-Because self-compassion is rest.
+I also teach you to rest.
+Naps, yes, but emotional rest, cognitive rest, body rest.
+Self-compassion is rest.
 Grieving is rest.
 Boundaries are rest.
 Completing stress cycles is rest.
 Distress tolerance for the discomfort of positive change is rest.

 You’ll get SO much more out of the later work we do if you’re rested, and committed to continued, daily rest.